Error-correcting neural networks for semi-Lagrangian advection in the level-set method

-We close this section by providing some insight into training $\mathcal{F}_{c,f}(\cdot)$ with TensorFlow and Keras.
-As seen in \cref{fig:ECNet}, our multilayer perceptron has $17 + 1$ linear input neurons that ingest data coming from the {\tt Preprocess()} module and $\tilde{\phi}_d$ at the departure point.
+We close this section by providing insight into training $\mathcal{F}_{c,f}(\cdot)$ with TensorFlow and Keras.
+As seen in \cref{fig:ECNet}, our multilayer perceptron has $17 + 1$ linear input neurons that ingest data from the {\tt Preprocess()} module and $\tilde{\phi}_d$.
 The first four hidden layers contain $N_h^i$ nonlinear, ReLU units, for $i = 1, 2, 3, 4$, with trainable connections and parameters.
-The last hidden-layer neuron is linear and updatable, and the output unit merely adds its input tensors requiring no trainable weights.
-To train $\mathcal{F}_{c,f}(\cdot)$, we have used backpropagation with the Adam optimizer to minimize the root mean squared error loss (RMSE) between $\tilde{\phi}_d^*$ and $\bar{\varepsilon} + \tilde{\phi}_d$.
-Besides this typical loss, we have introduced kernel regularizers in all hidden layers with an {\tt L2} regularization factor of $10^{-6}$.
-Weight updates take place after evaluating the RMSE over batches with 64 samples.
+The last hidden-layer neuron is linear and updatable, and the output unit merely adds its input tensors while requiring no trainable weights.
+To train $\mathcal{F}_{c,f}(\cdot)$, we have used backpropagation \cite{DeepLearning;Goodfellow-et-al;2016, A18} with the Adam optimizer \cite{Adam;2015} to minimize the root mean squared error loss (RMSE) between $\tilde{\phi}_d^*$ and $\bar{\varepsilon} + \tilde{\phi}_d$.
+Likewise, we have introduced kernel regularization in all hidden layers with an {\tt L2} factor of $10^{-6}$.
+As for the weight updates, these take place after evaluating the RMSE over batches with 64 samples.
 In addition, we monitor the mean absolute error (MAE) on the validation subset to reduce the learning rate systematically and prevent overfitting.
-In particular, we stabilize optimization by attaching a callback function that halves the learning rate from $\eten{1.5}{-4}$ down to $\eten{1.5}{-5}$ whenever the validation MAE does not improve for fifteen epochs.
+In particular, we stabilize optimization by attaching a callback function that halves the learning rate from $\eten{1.5}{-4}$ to $\eten{1.5}{-5}$ whenever the validation MAE does not improve for fifteen epochs.
 Also, we stop backpropagation as a protective measure if the latter MAE continues to deteriorate for fifty iterations.
-In any case, we have observed that a maximum of one thousand iterations suffices for training $\mathcal{F}_{c,f}(\cdot)$.
+In our preliminary experiments, we have observed that a maximum of one thousand iterations suffices for training $\mathcal{F}_{c,f}(\cdot)$.
 Thanks to Keras' facilities and callback methods, we can easily handle these and other technical aspects, like best-model checkpoints and logging.
-The upcoming section confirms this complete process by producing an error-correcting neural network for a pair of $c$ and $f$ grid resolutions.
+The upcoming section asserts this complete process by producing an error-correcting neural network for a pair $(c,f)$ of grid resolutions.